- Director of ESG, Private Investments

 The views expressed are those of the authors at the time of writing.
 Other teams may hold different views and make different investment decisions.
 The value of your investment may become worth more or less than at the time of original investment.
 While any third-party data used is considered reliable, its accuracy is not guaranteed.
 For professional, institutional, or accredited investors only.

-Shareholder rights are significant inputs into the analysis of a company’s governance.
-We encourage portfolio companies to make progress toward adopting the below best practices over time.
-We typically choose to engage on these topics rather than vote against the board, but rising market expectations signal increasing votes against directors for these issues.
+Shareholder rights are significant inputs into a company’s governance analysis.
+We encourage portfolio companies to proactively adopt the below best practices over time.
+While we typically engage on these topics rather than vote against the board, some other public-market asset managers may enforce more stringent voting policies.
+For a summary of large public investors’ policies, please review our Governance Guide for Private Companies.

 Stay up to date with the latest market insights and our point of view.